mrigaankzoro/ScholarStation/README.md

 4. Run the development server:
    ```
+   cd client
+   npi install
    npm run dev
    ```

-5. Open `http://localhost:3000` in your browser to see the application.
+5. Open `http://localhost:5173/` in your browser to see the application.

 ## Contributing